East Lombok Regency: Administrative districts

-Notes: (a) including 4 small islands off the east coast of Lombok Island. (b) includes 24 islands off the southeast corner of Lombok Island.
+Notes: (a) including 4 small islands off the east coast of Lombok Island. (b) includes the entire southeast peninsula and 24 islands off the southeast corner of Lombok Island.

 (c) comprises the 11 kelurahan of Denggen, Jorong, Kelayu Selatan, Kelayu Utara, Kembang Sari, Majidi, Pancor, Rakam, Sandubaya, Sekarteja and Selong Kota, plus one desa (Denggen Timur).

 (d) comprises 4 kelurahan (Geres, Ijobalit, Suryawangi and Tanjung) and 8 desa.
+Labuhan Haji desa had 10,385 inhabitants in 2024.

+(e) includes the port town of Labuhan Lombok.
+In 2024 Labuhan Lombok desa had 15,144 inhabitants and Pringgabaya desa had 17,768 inhabitants.

-(e) the 2010 Census population of the new Lenek District is included in the figures for Aikmel District, from which it was subsequently split off in 2018.
+(f) the 2010 Census population of the new Lenek District is included in the figures for Aikmel District, from which it was subsequently split off in 2018.

-(f) includes 7 islands off the northeast corner of Lombok Island, of which the largest are Gili Sulat and Gili Lawang.
+(g) includes 7 islands off the northeast corner of Lombok Island, of which the largest are Gili Sulat and Gili Lawang.

 The districts are subdivided into 239 rural Desa and 15 urban Kelurahan; of the latter 11 are in Selong District and 4 are in Labuhan Haji District.

 Population

 The majority of the population are Sasak people, who speak the Sasak language.

-In the 2010 Census, East Lombok Regency recorded 1,105,582 inhabitants, 24.7% being officially below the Indonesian poverty level; the 2020 Census showed the population having risen to 1,325,240, and the official estimate as at mid 2023 was 1,404,343 (comprising 699,233 males and 705,110 females).
-The population of this regency are primarily Muslim.
+In the 2010 Census, East Lombok Regency recorded 1,105,582 inhabitants, 24.7% being officially below the Indonesian poverty level; the 2020 Census showed the population having risen to 1,325,240, and the official estimate as at mid 2025 was 1,449,920 (comprising 718,545 males and 731,375 females).
+The population of this regency are predominantly Muslim.